 Bringing about Innovation in Conservation Efforts

 The panel responds to growing interest and urgency in the conservation of large landscapes in Chile and the United States, and brings together practitioners from both countries to leverage collective learning and expertise in advancing initiatives in landscapes ranging from the Golden Gate Biosphere Reserve around San Francisco, California, to the Ruta de Los Parques in Chilean Patagonia.
-Panelists will share the history, challenges, and opportunities in their respective landscapes and address the role of peer learning in achieving their objectives.
+Panelists shared the history, challenges, and opportunities in their respective landscapes and address the role of peer learning in achieving their objectives.
 You can learn more about this initative by clicking: here.

 In 2018, the DRCLAS Regional Office was one of the institutional organizers of the 2018 Global Congress From Communities to Countries: Visionary Conservation in a Changing World, a project of the Lincoln Institute's International Land Conservation Network (ILCN) to promote private and civic land conservation, which was held from January 24-26, 2018 in Santiago, Chile.
 The congress in Santiago was attended by 160 people, representing 24 countries, and offered three plenaries and a field trip.
 Said two-day field trip was hosted at Las Majadas previous to the Congress.
 There, the ILCN gathered experts from all over the world to discuss environmental issues in dynamic private sessions.